 A handlebar lock (Amazon Link Ad) is another option.
-This clamps onto the handlebars and the squeezes the brake lever closed, so it also is kind of parking brake.
+This clamps onto the handlebars and squeezes the brake lever closed, so it also is a kind of parking brake.
 This keeps the wheels from spinning because the brake is applied and only a key can release the clamp.
-I really like using this style lock as it quick and easy to carry around with me when I go to all the different trails.
+I really like using this style lock as it is quick and easy to carry around with me when I go to all the different trails.

 Don’t Forget The Trailer